g-hurst/statistics-lessons/README.md

 ## Content

-The topcs that were touched upon in this repository are listed below based on the
+The topics that were touched upon in this repository are listed below based on the
 notebook:

 * `rejection_sampling`